annafedotova/codeops_tableau/README.md

 Presenation materials for Intro to Data Visualization with Tableau training session

-The worksop consists of the following parts:
+The workshop consists of the following parts:

 - Data Visualization Fundamentals (theory)
 - Tableau Fundamentals with Netflix dataset (practice)